 The Company's notes are not listed or quoted on a recognized exchange.
-These notes may be subject to certain covenants and are unsecured obligations of the Company and rank equally with all other unsecured indebtedness that has not been subordinated.
+These notes are subject to certain covenants and are unsecured obligations of the Company and rank equally with all other unsecured indebtedness that has not been subordinated.
+During 2016, \$300 million of the Company's notes were repaid and as at December 31, 2016, there were \$4,330 million of the Company's notes outstanding.

 Shoppers Drug Mart's medium term notes ("MTNs") are not listed or quoted on a recognized exchange.
 These notes are subject to certain covenants and are unsecured obligations guaranteed by the Company and rank equally with all other unsecured indebtedness of the Company that has not been subordinated.
-As at January 2, 2016, there were \$500 million of Shoppers Drug Mart notes outstanding.
+During 2016, \$225 million of Shoppers Drug Mart MTNs were repaid and as at December 31, 2016, there were \$275 million of Shoppers Drug Mart MTNs outstanding.